Home » WordPress Tutorials » Maintenance » WordPress Asking to Install Again

 Reaching the max_question limit

-The max_question limit is the amount of queries which you can make towards your database.
-In regards to WordPress every change made inside your WordPress admin panel (creating, updating or deleting a new post) or even updating your account password would generate a query.
+The max_question limit is the number of queries that you can make towards your database.
+In regards to WordPress, every change made inside your WordPress admin panel (creating, updating, or deleting a new post) or even updating your account password would generate a query.
 Every time your post is loaded by a user it would also generate a query.
-In fact every time your WordPress communicates with your database it generates a query.
+In fact, every time your WordPress communicates with your database it generates a query.

 If you are now starting to build your website on a free hosting plan, you are very likely to reach the maximum queries for your database within one hour.
-Other reasons for reaching the maximum number of queries is if you have too many visitors that would constantly load your pages or due to faulty plugins.
+Another reason for reaching the maximum number of queries is if you have too many visitors that would constantly load your pages or due to faulty plugins.

 A fast way to resolve this issue is to reset the queries for your database to 0 for the current hour.
 This is done from the Database Manager by opening the Management tab for your database and clicking on 1-click Permission Fix.
 Once you have done that your website should start working again.